kevin-foreman/fs-pet-shop/README.md

 Additionally, each part has a set of optional bonus assignments to try once you complete its main assignment.
 Since parts share many of the same bonus assignments, you may move to the next part without having finished all the bonuses.

 The [solutions](https://github.com/gSchool/fs-pet-shop-solutions) are available to instructors as well as students who've completed this series.

+# Don't forget to run 'npm run start' to start the express server in a separate Bash terminal after running docker compose up